Chapter 3: Planning for Low-Tech Process-Based Restoration

 Planning Distilled

-These slides walk through a standardized Conservation Planning Process from NRCS (2007), and how that differs for low-tech process-based restoration.
+These slides walk through a standardized Conservation Planning Process from NRCS (2007) and how it differs for low-tech process-based restoration.